An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiments

-\lpms\ performs better than \free\ for similar reasons: it considers the query set without overlooking common n-grams.
-When we limit the number of n-grams to 50, \lpms-D selects an n-gram set with a precision of $9.855 \times 10^{-3}$, which is $10\times$ higher than the index generated by \free($\max_n=2$,$c=0.7$) with the same number of keys.
-This is because \free\ blindly selects selective n-grams without considering the queries.
-Given the variability in the values of the formatted system logs (e.g., VM IDs, cluster names), \free\ may index short n-grams from them, resulting in an index that hardly benefits the actual query set.
-Consequently, the query time for \lpms\ is $2.43\times$ faster.
-Although \lpms\ takes $3.4\times$ longer and requires $1.9\times$ more construction space and time overhead, the index built by \lpms\ uses $1.48\times$ less space. {Considering that \lpms\ and \free\ use the same inverted index implementation and they have the same number of keys (50), the only difference in their index sizes comes from the posting lists lengths, which are the IDs of the data records.} This suggests that \lpms\ selects n-grams that are more selective in the dataset.
-Combined with its higher precision and faster query time, \lpms\ selects n-grams that are both more selective in the dataset and more common in the query set, making them more {beneficial}.
+\lpms\ outperforms \free\ due to its query-aware design.
+With just 50 n-grams, \lpms-D achieves a precision of $9.855 \times 10^{-3}$ which is 10$\times$ higher than \free($\max_n=2$, $c=0.7$) under the same key limit. \free’s query-agnostic approach often selects short, selective n-grams from variable fields (e.g., VM IDs), which offer little benefit for filtering.
+Consequently, \lpms-D delivers a 2.43× faster query time.
+Although \lpms\ takes $3.4\times$ longer and requires $1.9\times$ more construction space and time overhead, the index built by \lpms\ uses $1.48\times$ less space.
+Since both methods use the same inverted index and number of keys, the difference stems from posting list lengths—indicating that \lpms\ selects more dataset-selective n-grams.
+This, combined with higher precision and faster queries, makes \lpms\ more effective overall.
 The results remain consistent until the upper limit of the number of n-grams grows to 5000.
 At this point, \free($\max_n=2$,$c=0.03$) selects an n-gram set of size 4643, increasing the precision to $2.68 \times 10^{-3}$.
-This is achieved with only a slight increase in index construction overhead and nearly identical index size compared to indexing with 50 n-grams selected by \lpms.
-However, the precision and query time are still worse than those of \lpms\ with 50 n-grams.
+However, it still lags behind \lpms\ (even when using as low as $50$ n-grams) in both precision and query time.\eat{—despite similar index size and only slightly higher overhead.}

 \insight{When query literals are common, the n-grams that have high \textit{benefit} may also have high \textit{selectivity}, which contradicts Assumption \ref{assumption:free:1}.
 For workloads where query literals are common in the dataset, even when the query literals are long, \lpms\ selects the n-gram set that improves query matching time the most.
 This is due to \lpms's design choice of not discarding any n-grams based on selectivity threshold.}